2014 Annual Security Report (Clery)

 - Get to a safe place.

 - Notify the appropriate police agency.
-If you don't know whom to call, call 9-1-1 and you will be directed to the appropriate agency.
+If you are unsure of the jurisdiction in which the crime occurred, call 9-1-1 and you will be directed to the appropriate agency.

 - Seek medical attention, even if you have not been seriously physically injured.
-It is important to seek medical attention, even if you do not plan to report the sexual assault to the police.
-A medical examination is important to check for sexually transmitted diseases, other infections, injuries, and pregnancy.
+Even if you do not plan to report the sexual assault to the police, it is still important to seek medical attention in order to check for sexually transmitted infections, injuries, and pregnancy.
+Victim/survivors of sexual assault are entitled to forensic medical exam (commonly referred to as a sexual assault exam) at local hospital.
+Exams are conducted by highly trained individuals known as Sexual Assault Nurse Examiners and are provided at no cost to the victim/survivor.

-A survivor may request a change in academic and/or living arrangements after a sexual attack, if the changes are reasonably available.
-Contact the Director of University Housing and Food Services at (530) 898-6325 and the Vice President for Student Affairs at (530) 898-6131 for additional information.
+A victim/survivor may request a change in academic and/or living arrangements after a sexual assault.
+Contact the Director of University Housing and Food Services at (530) 898-6325 or the Vice President for Student Affairs at (530) 898-6131 for additional information.

-Crime prevention pamphlets are available in the University Police Department lobby.
-The University Police Department provides an officer for the annual Summer Orientation Program to inform prospective students and their parents of available police services and programs.
-Similar presentations are provided for new employees and international students as well.
-Safety talks are provided upon request, for any office, organization, or classroom as needed on campus, based on the availability of a police presenter.
+Crime prevention pamphlets are available in the CSu, Chico Police Department lobby.
+The CSU, Chico Police Department provides an officer for the annual Summer Orientation Program to inform prospective students and their parents of available police services and programs.
+Similar presentations are provided for new employees and international students.
+Safety talks are available upon request, for any office, organization, or classroom on campus (based on the availability of a police department presenter).

-The e-mail system on campus is an additional resource used by the University Police Department for the dissemination of crime bulletins, department presentation, crime prevention tips, and other newsworthy information.
+The on-campus e-mail system is an additional resource used by the CSU, Chico Police Department for the dissemination of crime bulletins, department presentations, crime prevention tips, and other newsworthy information.

 CONVICTED SEXUAL OFFENDER CAMPUS REGISTRATION LAWS

-Penal Code 290.01 requires sexual offenders to register with the University Police if they are: residing on the university campus; enrolled as a student of the University, either full-time or part-time; employed by the University, either full-time or part-time (with or without pay); or working or carrying on a vocation at the University (e.g. contractors and vendors) for more than 14 days or for an aggregate period exceeding 30 days in a calendar year (including paid workers as well as volunteers).
+Penal Code 290.01 requires sexual offenders to register with the CSU, Chico Police Department if they are: residing on the university campus, enrolled as a student of the University (either full or part-time), employed by the University (either full or part-time, with or without pay), or working or carrying on a vocation at the University (e.g. contractors and vendors) for more than 14 days, or for an aggregate period exceeding 30 days in a calendar year (including paid workers as well as volunteers).

-Persons listed above must register with the University Police within five working days of commencing enrollment or employment with the University.
-Registrants are also required to notify the University Police within five working days of ceasing to be enrolled or employed, or ceasing to carry on a vocation at the University.
+Persons listed above must register with the CSU, Chico Police Department within five working days of commencing enrollment or employment with the University.
+Registrants are also required to notify the CSU, Chico Police Department within five working days of ceasing to be enrolled or employed, or ceasing to carry on a vocation at the University.

 Information on registered sex offenders may be obtained at www.meganslaw.ca.gov